amr080/docs-template/docs/code-of-conduct/index.md

 Make the effort to put things in the right place, so that we can spend more time discussing and less cleaning up.

-- Price discussion of the native token does not belong in Centrifuge channels like Discord, Forum, and Slack.
+- Price discussion of the native token does not belong in XFT channels like Discord, Forum, and Slack.
 - Don’t start a topic in the wrong channel or category; please read the definitions.
 - Don’t cross-post the same thing in multiple channels or categories.
 - Don't derail topics in order to push attention to a different topic.